 Building a sustainable integration culture

-Leadership commitment drives success
+Leadership commitment is essential

 Define audiences: Who needs what information and when